United Nations Organization for Education, Science and Culture (UNESCO) defines Open Educational Resources (OERs) as follows:

 3. Students want alternatives, expressing support for textbooks that are available free online and buying a hard copy is optional.

-Faculty interested in converting a course to employ Open Educational Resources (OER) are urged to consult the University's Open Educational Resources page, which includes an option to schedule a consultation with our OER Interest Team.
-Center for Teaching with Technology (CTT) and Library staff can assist you in the process with advice and assistance to facilitate making a course available with Open Educational Resources.
-To get started, please fill out this OER Consultation Request form.
+Faculty interested in converting a course to employ Open Educational Resources (OER) are urged to contact the Library at firstname.lastname@example.org or (973) 720-2116.
+Our staff can assist you in the process with advice and assistance to facilitate making a course available with Open Educational Resources.